 One very important boundary is that there will be no unwanted physical contact.
 Your therapist is bound by ethical rules not to hug, kiss, or otherwise have physical contact with you.

 This does not mean that if, by mutual consent, you hug one another at the end of a session you are breaking any boundaries.
-However, it does mean it is unethical for them to have any overt or other sexual contacts with you.
+However, it does mean it is unethical for them to have any overt or other sexual contact with you.

 There is a vital reason for strict ethical boundaries.